BledsoeBoy/startup/README.md

 - **Existing user** - Stores the turn number under the same user if the user already exists.
 Also allows user to logout or continue playing under same account instead of having to login again.
 - **Use MongoDB to store credentials** - Stores and retrieves both user and their turn number.
 - **Restricts functionality** - You cannot play until you have logged in by limiting navigation bar elements.
 This is restricted on the frontend only.

+### WebSocket deliverable
+For this deliverable I used webSocket to update the scores of each user (turns used to win) on the frontend in realtime.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All user scores display in real time on play.html page.
+Shows when other users begin or end a game and get their score.